ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/015-sound-effects.md

 There are 5 ways to assign a sound to a Scene:

 * Click a sound effect's gear button and then click the <samp>Add To Scene</samp> button.
-* Drag a sound effect from the Sound Effects window to the main window.
+* Drag a sound effect from the Sound Effects window to the Main Window.
 * Drag a sound effect from the Sound Effects window to a Scene in the Scenes window.
-* Drag a sound file from the Finder to the main window.
+* Drag a sound file from the Finder to the Main Window.
 (This will also add the sound to the Sound Effects window.)
 * Drag a sound file from the Finder to a Scene in the Scenes window.
 (This will also add the sound to the Sound Effects window.)

-To remove a sound effect from a Scene, click the X beside the sound effect name in the top left corner of the main window.
+To remove a sound effect from a Scene, click the X beside the sound effect name in the top left corner of the Main Window.

 ### Scene Sound Settings